ghostXcity/rhaptos2.repo/README.rst

 You wouldn't want to run the application this way in production, but for a standalone application it does the trick.

-.. todo:: We will in the future be supplying a wsgi file to allow easy
-	  drop-in on web servers that support the Python WSGI standard.
+**TODO** We will in the future be supplying a wsgi file to allow easy drop-in on web servers that support the Python WSGI standard.

 About the configuration
 -----------------------